dmknuth/ai-game-demo/space-wars/tasks/prd-space-wars.md

 24. The projectile must move at a constant velocity.
 25. The projectile must disappear when it reaches any edge of the screen.
 26. The projectile must be synchronized across both players' screens.
+27. Players must be able to fire multiple projectiles simultaneously by rapidly pressing the spacebar.
+28. Each projectile must travel independently and be tracked separately.

 ### 4.5 Collision Detection
-27. The game must detect when a projectile collides with a spacecraft.
+29. The game must detect when a projectile collides with a spacecraft.
-28. When a projectile hits a spacecraft, an explosion animation must be displayed at the collision point.
+30. When a projectile hits a spacecraft, an explosion animation must be displayed at the collision point.
-29. The explosion animation must be visible to both players.
+31. The explosion animation must be visible to both players.
-30. When a spacecraft is hit, the player who fired the projectile must have their score incremented by 1.
+32. When a spacecraft is hit, the player who fired the projectile must have their score incremented by 1.
-31. When a spacecraft is destroyed, it must reappear at a random location on the screen.
+33. When a spacecraft is destroyed, it must reappear at a random location on the screen.
-32. The destroyed spacecraft must reappear with a neutral orientation (not moving).
+34. The destroyed spacecraft must reappear with a neutral orientation (not moving).
+35. The respawn location must be different from the initial spawn position for that player.
+36. The respawn location must be different from the position where the spacecraft was just destroyed.
+37. Only the specific projectile that hit must be removed; other projectiles from the same player must continue.

 ### 4.6 Screen Wrapping
-33. When a spacecraft reaches the left edge of the screen, it must appear at the right edge and continue moving.
+38. When a spacecraft reaches the left edge of the screen, it must appear at the right edge and continue moving.
-34. When a spacecraft reaches the right edge of the screen, it must appear at the left edge and continue moving.
+39. When a spacecraft reaches the right edge of the screen, it must appear at the left edge and continue moving.
-35. When a spacecraft reaches the top edge of the screen, it must appear at the bottom edge and continue moving.
+40. When a spacecraft reaches the top edge of the screen, it must appear at the bottom edge and continue moving.
-36. When a spacecraft reaches the bottom edge of the screen, it must appear at the top edge and continue moving.
+41. When a spacecraft reaches the bottom edge of the screen, it must appear at the top edge and continue moving.

 ### 4.7 Game Initialization
+42. At game start, Player 1's spacecraft must spawn near the left edge of the screen (approximately 100 pixels from the left edge, centered vertically).
-37. At game start, both spacecraft must spawn at the center of the screen.
+43. At game start, Player 2's spacecraft must spawn near the right edge of the screen (approximately 100 pixels from the right edge, centered vertically).
-38. The two spacecraft must face away from each other (180 degrees apart) at game start.
+44. The two spacecraft must face toward each other at game start (Player 1 faces right, Player 2 faces left).
-39. Both players' scores must start at 0.
+45. Both players' scores must start at 0.
-40. The game must display both players' current scores on screen.
+46. The game must display both players' current scores on screen.

 ### 4.8 Win Condition
-41. The game must track each player's score.
+47. The game must track each player's score.
-42. The game must end when either player reaches a score of 5.
+48. The game must end when either player reaches a score of 5.
-43. The game must display a message indicating which player won.
+49. The game must display a message indicating which player won.
-44. The game must allow players to restart or exit after a win.
+50. The game must allow players to restart or exit after a win.

 ### 4.9 Cross-Platform Support
-45. The game must compile and run on macOS.
+51. The game must compile and run on macOS.
-46. The game must compile and run on Ubuntu Linux.
+52. The game must compile and run on Ubuntu Linux.
-47. The game must use C++23 standard features.
+53. The game must use C++23 standard features.
-48. The game must use SFML for graphics rendering and window management.
+54. The game must use SFML for graphics rendering and window management.
-49. The game must use ZeroMQ for network messaging.
+55. The game must use ZeroMQ for network messaging.

 ## 5. Non-Goals (Out of Scope)

 The following features are explicitly **not** included in Version 0.1:

 1. **AI Opponent:** Single-player mode or computer-controlled opponent is not included.
-2. **Multiple Projectiles:** Players cannot fire multiple projectiles simultaneously; only one projectile per player at a time.
-3. **Power-ups or Special Weapons:** No additional weapon types or power-ups.
+2. **Power-ups or Special Weapons:** No additional weapon types or power-ups.
 4. **Sound Effects or Music:** Audio is not included in this version.
 5. **Menu System:** No main menu, settings menu, or pause menu (beyond network reconnection pause).
 6. **Game Replay or Recording:** No ability to record or replay games.